Property and Theft Offenses

 Many other theft charges are misdemeanors or summary offenses.
 However, any theft charge on your record will give the impression that you are a person who cannot be trusted, and you may have a hard time finding a job that involves being around valuables or money.

 Don’t take theft charges lightly.
-Hire the Philadelphia defense lawyers at Alva & Shuttleworth, LLC to help you fight the charges.
+Hire the Philadelphia defense lawyers at Alva Foster & Moscow, LLC to help you fight the charges.

 Burglary (18 Penn.
 Cons.
 Stat. § 3502):